lunarserge/facere-sensum/doc/examples.rst

 Step 6.
 Define Focus Areas and Track Execution
 ==============================================

 We can see now that the goal of ``0.5`` is achievable by focusing SEO on improving search for two out of five search terms.
-Overall, this gives marketing department a goal, a way to track it, and a focus so that they know exactly which pieces of the equation that should work with.
+Overall, this gives marketing department a goal, a way to track it, and a focus so that they know exactly which pieces of the equation they should work with.